 The lay-run, independent college has a strong connection to the local bishop, who ex officio

-will always be a member of the Board of Directors.
+is a member of the Board of Directors.
 The bishop appoints two of the members of the board of directors and can veto any move away from the College’s educational mission.
 The corporate structure requires that at least two-thirds of the board members be practicing Catholics, and at least two-thirds of the faculty and administrators be practicing Catholics.
-In reality, the portion is 100 percent.

 There are a total of 14 full-time faculty members and two part-time instructors.
 In June 2013, Dr. Kevin Roberts assumed the mantle of president, succeeding founding president Father Robert Cook.
 Roberts, a historian by training, founded and led a Cardinal Newman Society-awarded "Top 50 Catholic High School" before returning to his professional "home" of higher education.